MEETINGS: Senate Hearing Room 109.

 1. Two members appointed by the governor one of whom shall have experience in land planning or architecture.

-2. The president of the senate or his designee as an advisory member.
+2. The president of the senate or the presidents designee as an advisory member.

-3. The speaker of the house of representatives or his designee as an advisory member.
+3. The speaker of the house of representatives or the speakers designee as an advisory member.

 4. One member of the public appointed by the president of the senate.